-For human Subscribers, three months prior to the expiration period, the Issuing CA or the RA's system shall automatically notify the Subscriber that he or she must Re-key and re-establish identity by presenting his or her valid TrustID Certificate.
+For human Subscribers, three months before the expiration period, the Issuing CA or the RA's system may automatically notify the Subscriber that he or she must Re-key and re-establish identity by presenting his or her valid TrustID Certificate.

-For Server Certificates, 30 days prior to the expiration period, the Issuing CA or the RA's system shall automatically notify the Subscriber that he or she must request a Re-key and re-establish identity by presenting his or her valid TrustID Certificate.
+For Server Certificates, 30 days before the expiration period, the Issuing CA or the RA's system may automatically notify the Subscriber that he or she must request a Re-key and re-establish identity by presenting his or her valid TrustID Certificate.